nessmahm/secure-network-authentication/part2/_part2.md

+# Part 2: Management of Network Services with DNS

+## Overview

 Part 2 of the project focuses on configuring and validating the Domain Name System (DNS) to efficiently manage network services.
 The tasks involve setting up a separate DNS server (Bind) for domain resolution and adding DNS records for OpenLDAP, Apache, and OpenVPN servers to ensure seamless name-to-IP address translation.

 ### Section 1: Configuration of a DNS Server